-When Lori Reimuller (Meryl Streep) receives a call from the school to say her youngest, Robbie (Seth Adkins), had a fall she thinks it is just one of those things and takes him home.
-But when he has a seizure she rushes him to hospital where she and her husband Dave (Fred Ward) are told that two seizures means he has epilepsy.
-Placed on medication to try and control his seizures it causes Robbie to become hyper active which leads to another drug which saps the life out of him. all the time the seizures not only continue but get progressively worse.
-Despite discovering that their medical insurance doesn't cover Robbie's treatment they put their faith in the medical establishment as Robbie ends up being admitted to hospital when a drug turns him violent and another drug puts him into a permanent state of seizure.
-Realising that the medical team don't have a cure Lori visits a friend who has epilepsy for advice whilst Dave deals with not only the spiralling costs but the impact Robbie's condition has on the rest of the family.
-With no improvement Lori takes it upon herself to research treatments for epilepsy and discovers the ketogenic diet could help but finds herself being blocked by doctors who dismiss the treatment in favour of more drug treatment and possibly surgery.
+When Lori Reimuller (Meryl Streep - Marvin's Room) receives a call from the school to say her youngest, Robbie (Seth Adkins - Taming Andrew), had a fall she thinks it is just one of those things and takes him home.
+But when he has a seizure she rushes him to hospital where she and her husband Dave (Fred Ward - Chain Reaction) are told that having two seizures means he has epilepsy.
+Placed on medication to try and control his seizures it causes Robbie to become hyper active which leads to another drug which drains him of life, all the time the seizures not only continue but get progressively worse.
+When one of the drugs cause Robbie to become violent he ends up hospitalized as another drug puts him into a permanent state of seizure.
+With no improvement Lori takes it upon herself to research treatments for epilepsy and discovers the ketogenic diet could help but finds herself being blocked by doctors who dismiss the treatment in favour of yet more drug treatment and possibly surgery.

 But then there is the second side to "...First Do No Harm" and that is to be frank the condemnation of the medical establishment who at the time, and maybe still are, are blinkered to alternative treatments.
 What that means is that we see how the doctors won't listen to Lori when she brings up the ketogenic diet as they have their drugs and surgery to try.
 Now this is where "...First Do No Harm" could have become seriously far fetched and overly dramatic but thanks to Jim Abrahams he keeps it under control so whilst there is plenty of drama including a scene where out of desperation Lori tries to sneak her son out of the hospital it never becomes about dramatic sensationalism but always the battle for what is best for Robbie.